jbetancur/react-data-table-component/README.md

 /*
   In this example, the react-md ui lib determines its own indeterminate state via the `uncheckedIcon` property.
   Let's override it.
-React Data Table is made aware if a checkbox is indetermite or not becuase internally we can resolve this   as `yourfunction(checkboxawareindeterminatestate)`
+React Data Table is made aware if a checkbox is indeterminate or not because internally we can resolve this   as `yourfunction(checkboxawareindeterminatestate)`
 */

 const handleIndeterminate = isIndeterminate => (isIndeterminate ? <FontIcon>indeterminate_check_box</FontIcon> : <FontIcon>check_box_outline_blank</FontIcon>);